April 27, 2022 | 10 Min

 Only two of the SFCC sites make the top 10 rankings overall (and congrats to Zabars for being the fastest).
 And only the top three SFCC sites pass the Core Web Vitals tests, although in general these are all relatively high-performing sites.

-Now let’s look at the performance of the 64Labs implementation of PWA Kit.
+Now let’s look at the performance of the 64Labs implementation of Composable Storefront.

-To enable comparison and demo the capability to customers, 64Labs has used the PWA Kit Headless Salesforce Accelerator to create a demo storefront: a fully functioning headless SFCC storefront with products sourced from the SFCC catalogue, content and media from Amplience and search and product listers driven by Algolia.
+To enable comparison and demo the capability to customers, 64Labs has used the Composable Storefront Headless Salesforce Accelerator to create a demo storefront: a fully functioning headless SFCC storefront with products sourced from the SFCC catalogue, content and media from Amplience and search and product listers driven by Algolia.

 To do the analysis we are going to use Lighthouse scores (as the 64Labs demo isn’t a live site with real user data for Google to score).
 We’re going to compare its page load performance for the homepage against the Salesforce SFRA reference Northern Trail Outfitters storefront.